Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-of protecting fundamental rights between national and European sources and
+fundamental rights between national and European sources and courts: a

-the best possible protection of fundamental rights enshrined in the most
+protection of fundamental rights enshrined in the most important national and

-scheme" that neatly encompasses all the main methods, tools and mechanisms
+encompasses all the main methods, tools and mechanisms for protecting

-for protecting fundamental rights, with specific reference to the three legal
+fundamental rights, with specific reference to the three legal sources

-sources mentioned above and to the various courts in which these sources can be
+mentioned above and to the various courts in which these sources can be used,

 GIADA BRAMBILLA